Skip to content

 Well thought-through proposals include:

-• An overview statement or statement of purpose and scope.
+• A project overview or statement of purpose and scope that is no more than 1-2 paragraphs in length.
 You can think of this as a “sales pitch” or vision for your paper.
-You should answer:
+Your overview should answer the following questions at minimum:

-• A sampling of references that you have found most helpful in getting started.
-Unless you have a long list of references already, this proposal should not exceed 1.5 pages double-spaced.
+• A list of key references that you have found most helpful in getting started.
+Unless you have a long list of references already, this proposal should not exceed 1-2 pages double-spaced, with 12 pt font and 1-inch margins.

 Major Research Paper Final Draft

-The final draft should be sent to the Program Manager after being cleared by the Capstone Instructor.
-The Program Manager will save a copy of your project and clear you for graduation with the Graduate School.
-Final papers should be approximately 25 pages in length and include proper citation.
-Students are encouraged to seek publication.
+Once your final project has been approved by your Capstone advisor, a final draft should be sent to the Program Manager.
+The Program Manager will save a copy of your project for your file and update your degree status so you are eligible for graduation with the Graduate School.